-Qualifying activities in the virtual classroom.
+• Qualifying activities in the virtual classroom.
 During the course, with an approximately weekly periodicity, tasks, resolution of exercises, questions and self-evaluation tests will be proposed in the virtual classroom for the students to carry out after school hours individually, autonomously.
 All activities will have a strict deadline.
-The completion of these activities allows students to obtain [merit points[] (MP) up to a maximum of 100 points (in the case of the correct completion of all of them).
+The completion of these activities allows students to obtain [merit points] (MP) up to a maximum of 100 points (in the case of the correct completion of all of them).
 The mark in this part will be calculated as the amount of MP divided by 100.
-In order to facilitate to get the maximum number of points, there will be additional optional tasks will proposed throughout the course.
+In order to facilitate the achievement of the maximum number of points, it will be possible to obtain a certain amount of PM through rewards, and in tasks with submissions, peer evaluation will be used, which will allow students to obtain additional PM.